indykite/terraform-provider-indykite/docs/resources/application_agent.md

 ### Optional

+- `api_permissions` (List of String) List of API permissions for the agent: Authorization, Capture, ContXIQ, EntityMatching, IKGRead and TrustedDataAccess.
 - `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a terraform destroy or terraform apply that would delete the instance will fail.
 - `description` (String) Your own description of the resource.
 Must be less than or equal to 256 UTF-8 bytes.
 - `display_name` (String) The display name for the instance.
 Can be updated without creating a new resource.